cse110-sp25-group11/warmup-exercise/testing/tests.md

   - Even at the start of the game, the user is allowed to press "hit" and would be dealt a single card (should not be the case)

 - If a player has been busted, the game does not freeze buttons, allowing the user to still click around
-  - Win/Busted pop-up does not reset when "play" is pressed again

 # Possible Additions

+- Hide the "Play" button once it's been pressed
+  - (ADDED ✅)
 - Hide the hit/stand buttons until "Play" is pressed
 - Hide the hit/stand buttons when the player wins/loses